The Government is providing vital support to help not-for-profits withstand the economic impacts of the Coronavirus.

 The Government is providing temporary cash flow assistance to support the activities of not-for-profits including charities at a time when they are facing increased demand for services.

-This assistance involves two sets of cash flow boosts delivered in April and July-October 2020 to support employers to retain employees.
+This assistance involves two sets of cash flow boosts delivered in the March to September 2020 periods to support employers to retain employees.

 The Government will provide tax-free cash flow boosts of between $20,000 and $100,000 to eligible not-for-profits, delivered through credits in the activity statement system.

 Coronavirus Small and Medium Enterprises (SME) Guarantee Scheme